malkaguillot/big_data_policy_2021/slides/2-regressions.md

 ## Evaluating Regression Models: $R^2$
 MSE is good for comparing regression models, but the units depend on the outcome variable and therefore are not interpretable

-Better to use $R^2$ in the test set, which has same ranking as MSE but it more interpretable.
+Better to use $R^2$ in the test set, which has same ranking as MSE but it <bcolor>more interpretable</bcolor>.

+Notes:
+$R^2$ proportion of the variance in the dependent variable that is predictable from the independent variable(s)

 ---